-The iOS 10.2.1 update went through a fairly lengthy beta but various problems slipped through the cracks.
+The iOS 10.2.1 update went through a fairly lengthy beta but various problems slipped have through the cracks into the final release.

 iPhone, iPad and iPod touch users continue to complain about an assortment of iOS 10.2.1 bugs and performance issues including issues with apps, battery life, connectivity, lag, random reboots, installation issues, and more.